 Applications - how and when can I apply for funding?

 Applications must be made on the appropriate form provided by Heritage New Zealand and sent with all required supporting material to the nearest Heritage New Zealand office.
-Applications must be with your nearest Heritage New Zealand office by Friday 30 June 2017.
+Applications to the Fund are open, and your application must be submitted by Monday 16 July 2018.

-The form may be downloaded from this website in writeable pdf form (514kb).
+The application form for the Fund (pdf, 514kb) may be downloaded from this website as a writeable pdf form.
 You may complete the form by typing directly into it, and save to your own computer for printing and/or emailing.

 Please note that the form cannot be completed and sent on-line from this website.
 Make sure you include all relevant documentation when you send in your application form.